 Then I had a realization – as much as I felt like I was helping, I wasn’t making a difference at all.
 For every job I was helping one of my students get, I was taking that same job away from someone equally qualified.

 I floundered for awhile, knowing it was time to do something big, but not knowing where I would find that opportunity.
 I studied obscure business analysis techniques, systems analysis, and decision theory to try to understand how the world worked and how I could impact it.

 I looked into education, crowdfunding, and even payments to find an idea that was truly ready to change the world.
-Then I hit upon Crystal, a way to crowdsource absolutely everything.
+Then I hit upon Verity, a way to crowdsource absolutely everything.
 A decentralized application that could commoditize entire industries, provide ways to predict the future, and ultimately change everything.

 Since then, I’ve stopped floundering and have move straight back into application.
 Building a product, building a company, and building a legacy.
 I can’t wait to see what happens next…